 Although this is startling, these rates do not improve into adulthood.
 In fact, within the course of a lifetime, one out of every two men and one out of every three women will likely develop cancer.
 Now considered a part of modern culture and society, there is nothing ‘normal’ about this disease.

-This one may sound odd, as diabetes is commonly associated with blood sugar levels.
-Although this certainly the case, it was stated within an extensive literature review, that pesticide exposure increases the risk of type II diabetes by nearly 60 percent.
+This one may sound odd, as diabetes is commonly associated with elevated blood sugar levels due to insulin resistance, an extensive literature review showed that pesticide exposure increases the risk of type II diabetes by nearly 60 percent.
 These findings were reported at the European Association for the Study of Diseases 2015 Meeting.

 Since the mid-1980s, rates of asthma have skyrocketed in the United States.
 Affecting approximately 16 million people, this chronic condition can be life-threatening.
 With over 40 studies linking pesticides to asthma, this research not only shows that pesticides trigger asthma attacks — they may also be a root cause.